 In accordance with ASC Subtopic 820-10, certain investments that are measured at fair value using the NAV (or its equivalent) practical expedient have not been classified in the fair value hierarchy.
 The fair value amounts presented in this table are intended to permit reconciliation of the fair value hierarchy to the line items presented in the consolidated financial statements.
-The guidance under this subtopic was effective for us starting in fiscal 2017 and is required to be adopted on a retrospective basis.
-Accordingly, certain investments which were classified in the fair value hierarchy in the prior year are now presented as a single fair value outside of the hierarchy.
+The guidance under this subtopic was effective for us beginning in fiscal 2017.